in ,

 Share

 Over the years, Jay and Busta Rhymes have often reminisced about their teenage rapping rivalry during interviews.
-In a 2015 appearance on Jimmy Kimmel, Jay Z mentioned that he once battled Busta in the lunch room.
+In a 2015 appearance on Jimmy Kimmel, Jay Z mentioned that he once rap battled Busta in the lunch room.
 When Kimmel asked who won, Jay Z modestly shrugged and mouthed the word, “me.”

 Busta Rhymes has actually spoken on this a few years back on MTV, and gave a more in-depth recap than Jay of how it happened.

-“One day, somebody came up to me and was like, 'Yo, Hov is in the cafeteria.'
-They weren't calling him Hov at the time; they were calling him Jay.
-'Do you want to step to him on some rhyme sh–?'
+“One day, somebody came up to me and was like, ’Yo, Hov is in the cafeteria.’
+They weren’t calling him Hov at the time; they were calling him Jay. ’Do you want to step to him on some rhyme sh–?’
 So I go.
 At the time, when we were rhyming, it was speed rap.
 That was the thing to do.
 I knew how to freak it, and he knew how to freak it.
-And at the time, he was so ill, 'cause of the people he was with at the time, and them, it was their thing [that style].
+And at the time, he was so ill, ’cause of the people he was with at the time, Jaz-O and them, it was their thing [that style].
 He kind of got the best of the situation.
 I got to give it up.
 He was so ill and his arsenal was so long that he had more than what I did.
-I spit my one rap, and my was empty real fast.
-He came with two or three after that, and I was like, 'Here we go.'
+I spit my one rap, and my tank was empty real fast.
+He came with two or three after that, and I was like, ’Here we go.’
 But I gave it my best.”

-“That was probably the fist time that I lost a battle that mattered. always exemplified greatness as an MC.
+“That was probably the fist time that I lost a battle that mattered.
+Jay-Z always exemplified greatness as an MC.
 He was a scientist with it.”

 In a different interview with Fuse